benabean/docs.ukfast.co.uk/source/security/ddos/setup-cname.md

    Make sure all websites hosted on your origin server are behind DDoSx before applying these firewall rules.
 As doing so cut off access to any websites not protected by DDoSx<.
 ```

-Now that DDoSx<sup>®</sup> is configured for your domain, and requests going to your domain and via common name servers will be routed through DDoSx<sup>®</sup>, however, attackers commonly try to avoid proxies like DDoSx<sup>®</sup> by using custom DNS servers to make the domain resolve to your origin server's IP instead of DDoSx<sup>®</sup>, bypassing the protection it offers.
+Now DDoSx<sup>®</sup> is configured for your domain, and requests going to your domain and via common name servers will be routed through DDoSx<sup>®</sup>, however, attackers commonly try to avoid proxies like DDoSx<sup>®</sup> by using custom DNS servers to make the domain resolve to your origin server's IP instead of DDoSx<sup>®</sup>, bypassing the protection it offers.
 Furthermore, an attacker may still be able to attack your origin server by sending requests to the IP directly, (http://185.234.39.17/ for example).

 To prevent both these evasion methods, you can add firewall rules to only allow traffic on port TCP 443 and TCP 80 from our DDoSx<sup>®</sup> IP ranges mentioned below.